By Breastfeeding Expert Clare Byam-Cook

 If she does not do this, she will almost certainly suffer from hard, engorged and painful breasts along with the risk of developing mastitis – which is the last thing she needs when she has just gone back to work.

 Prior to returning to work, it is also essential to make sure that a baby is happy to feed from a bottle, especially if he/she has rarely or never been bottle-fed.
-I find that the MAM bottle suits babies of all ages, and is the one (using the fastest flow teat) that I most frequently use when helping an exclusively breastfed baby learn to bottle-feed.
+I find that the MAM Easy Start Anti-Colic bottle (enter code: TRYMEFREEBLOG to claim a free sample excluding P&P) suits babies of all ages, and is the one (using the fastest flow teat) that I most frequently use when helping an exclusively breastfed baby learn to bottle-feed.